jonathanputra23/React-Store-Transactions/README.md

 # Online Store Application

 Welcome to the Online Store Application!
-This is a simple e-commerce website built using React.js, where users can browse and purchase various products.
+This is a simple e-commerce website built using React.js, where a booth owner can calculate price and log transactions.
 The application also features a shopping cart, checkout functionality, and transaction logging.

 ## Table of Contents